Barry Friedman and Dahlia Lithwick have a post in Slate entitled “Obamacare Is Doomed! Everybody Panic!” Here.

 The precedent they cite for the Court taking a case without a circuit split and upholding the constitutionality of the statute is not encouraging.
 In Bond v.
 U.S. the Court held the Act was constitutional but reversed its application in that case: i.e., held the lower court was wrong.
 There’s no constitutional issue in King; why should I find this precedent encouraging?

 They further point out that people may be wrong in their guess about Chief Justice Roberts.
 That’s true, but in this case those “people” would probably include Justices Scalia, Kennedy, Thomas, and Alito.
-My guess is that they’ve got better information than the rest of us.
-And, frankly, if the Chief Justice wanted to get rid of Obamacare, doing it now, as a statutory interpretation, just after a sweeping GOP victory, probably makes it less visible and less politically harmful to the Court than the 2012 case would have.

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.